NightHawkNB/laravel-api/README.md

     DB_PASSWORD=your_mysql_password (no password by default)
     ```

-4. Generate an application key:
+4. Run the migrations and seeders to set up the database:

     ```bash
-    php artisan key:generate
-    ```

-5. Run the migrations and seeders to set up the database:

-    ```bash
     php artisan migrate --seed
     ```

-6. Serve the Laravel backend:
+5. Serve the Laravel backend:

     ```bash
     php artisan serve